Has the U.S. Army Corps of Engineers assisted with the COVID-19 response?

 We are continuing to discover, develop and deliver ways to serve America’s Warfighters and the nation.

 Read more about what ERDC has done:

 When can employees expect to return to ERDC facilities to work?

 Since the beginning of the pandemic, ERDC has closely monitored all DoD and USACE guidelines, as well as local and state directives.
 Protecting our personnel from COVID-19 exposure is our top priority, and plans are unique to each ERDC facility, based upon safety guidelines from official authorities.
 Employees should contact their supervisors for the latest information regarding individual circumstances and plans.

 Are employees who are considered high-risk or vulnerable expected to return to work once campus reopens and how can they ensure protection?

 Employee safety has and will remain our top priority.
 Team members are encouraged to have a discussion with their supervisor to discuss individual status and pertinent concerns.

 What happens if someone at ERDC tests positive for COVID-19 after we return?

-ERDC will respond in the same manner as we do currently.
-Supervisors will conduct contact tracing within the ERDC footprint and notify the personnel who may have been exposed so they can then be more self-aware of any potential symptoms.
-We also have a contract in place to conduct a higher level of cleaning for those areas impacted.
+Supervisors will conduct contact tracing within the ERDC footprint and notify the personnel who may have been exposed so that they can be more self-aware of any potential symptoms.
 Above all, we will follow the current CDC guidelines for our actions.